MicrosoftDocs/visualstudio-docs/docs/vsto/architecture-of-document-level-customizations.md

 1. The Microsoft Office application checks the custom document properties to see whether there are managed code extensions associated with the document.
 For more information, see [Custom document properties overview](../vsto/custom-document-properties-overview.md).

 2. If there are managed code extensions, the application loads *VSTOEE.dll*, which loads *VSTOLoader.dll*.
-These are unmanaged DLLs that are the loader components for the Visual Studio 2010 Tools for Office Runtime.
-For more information, see [Visual Studio Tools for Office Runtime overview](../vsto/visual-studio-tools-for-office-runtime-overview.md).
+These are unmanaged DLLs that are the loader components for the Visual Studio 2010 Tools for Office runtime.
+For more information, see [Visual Studio Tools for Office runtime overview](../vsto/visual-studio-tools-for-office-runtime-overview.md).

 3.  *VSTOLoader.dll* loads the [!INCLUDE[dnprdnshort](../sharepoint/includes/dnprdnshort-md.md)] and starts the managed portion of the [!INCLUDE[vsto_runtime](../vsto/includes/vsto-runtime-md.md)].